Matt-Adventure-Ardeche/staffhandbook/docs/expectations.md

 - That the Leadership Team is informed about any personal issue that may affect the quality of any aspect of your operation:
     * Such information should be given openly, and at the earliest possible opportunity.
-    * We expect that staff will go out of their way to ensure that this happens.
+    * We would expect that staff will go out of their way to ensure that this happens.

 * An up-to-date knowledge and awareness of legal responsibilities, Health and Safety issues, PPE regulations, and risk assessment requirements.

-* That all accidents, incidents and near misses are reported.
+* That **all** accidents, incidents and near misses are reported and recorded.

-* That all first aid treatments are reported.
+* That **all** first aid treatments are reported.

-* That any information about guests that might be required prior to medical treatment, is obtained, recorded, and passed on to others only on a need to know basis, in confidence, and at the earliest opportunity.
+* That any information about guests that might be required prior to medical treatment, is obtained, recorded, and passed on to others **only** on a need to know basis, in confidence, and at the earliest opportunity.

 * That any questions regarding Health and Safety, guest care, professional duty, and any other matter between guest(s), and Adventure Ardeche personnel are referred to the Leadership Team at the earliest opportunity.

 ### Code of Practice
-For the safety and wellbeing of those involved in any activities during an Adventure Ardeche activity.
+For the safety and wellbeing of those involved in any activity, during an Adventure Ardeche experience.

 !!! info